-A simple, Thai-inspired curry stew that’s hearty, healthy and satisfying.
+A simple, Thai-inspired butternut squash and chickpea curry with creamy lite coconut milk.
+This stew is hearty, healthy, satisfying.
 Fresh herbs and a squeeze of lime bring out the bright, bold flavors in this dish.

 Why I love to make this curry